Tokyo Fire Museum Photo Guide: The History of Firefighting

 The fourth and fifth floors are all about history.
 They have great static displays and focus on the Meiji, Taisho, and early Showa periods.
 There are also pictures of the Fire Department at early-twentieth-century disasters.
 These include the Great Kanto Earthquake and the Shirokiya Department Store fire.

 I especially liked the fifth floor.
 It had the firefighting equipment and uniforms of Japan’s feudal era.
 One piece of history I enjoyed was the matoi.
-Edo (as Tokyo was once known) had many wooden buildings, so it was prone to fire.
-To combat them, many independent firefighting units sprang up.
+Edo (Tokyo’s old name) was made of wood, so it was prone to fire.
+Many independent firefighting units sprang up to combat them.

 The sixth floor has audio-visual displays and a helicopter on the roof.
 The French-built machine was in service from the 1960s until the 1980s.
 You can climb into it, but it is closed during high winds.

 If you need a rest, the tenth floor will help you out.
-There is no food on sale, but there are drink machines, tables, and chairs.
+There are drink machines, tables, and chairs.
 It has large windows, from which you can see Tokyo Skytree, Shinjuku, and on a fine day, Mount Fuji.

 What can you photograph at the Fire Museum?